 An independent contractor is an individual (freelancer) or legal entity (agency) that provides services for another individual or legal entity in accordance with an agreement between them – which specifies responsibilities, payment terms, scope, type of work, and other issues.
-However, he/she is not part of the employer’s company.
+However, they are not part of the employer’s company.

-As already mentioned, when calculating the cost of hiring an app developer, first you should understand the scope of the tasks that will need to be done.
+As already mentioned, when calculating the cost of hiring an app developer, you should understand the scope of the tasks to be done first.

 If it’s a long-term project, then building an in-house team is imperative.
 It’s not even about money, it’s about building and maintaining expertise in the development process.
-This allows you to not be dependent on external factors.
+This allows you to be independent of external factors.

 If this is a short-term project, you need a developer for a couple of months to speed up development or temporarily plug the hole, so hiring an employee is simply inappropriate.
 In such cases, it is more profitable to work with independent contractors.

 Is it possible to work with freelancers and agencies long-term?
-This option is also possible, and many companies do so.
-Here is why:
+It is, and many companies do so.
+Further, we explain why.

 The price difference between hiring and contracting

-Determining whether a person is an independent contractor or an employee is important because it determines whether payroll taxes are withheld.
+Determining whether a person is an independent contractor or an employee is important as it defines whether payroll taxes are withheld.
 You must withhold payroll taxes from employee salaries, but you do not withhold taxes from payments to independent contractors (except VAT for contractors located in the same jurisdiction).

 VAT varies from country to country, but on average is about 20%.